-Because once you experience it first hand (I’m not talking about understanding it intellectually – through logical reasoning; nor intuitively – through the sixth sense; I mean having empirical knowledge on the subject), you’d realize that,
+Many times things taste sweet at the beginning but turn bitter later on.
+You must experience this first hand (I’m not talking about understanding it intellectually – through logical reasoning; nor intuitively – through the sixth sense; I mean having empirical knowledge on the subject) to realize that,

 Everything has two sides, like flipping a coin.
 And no matter it’s a head or tail, the more you are curious about the other side, the less you suffer, now or later.